enkidevs/curriculum/python/python-playground-questions/factorial-calculator/factorial-calculator.md

 [1: Hints]

+Start by creating two variables, for example, `number` and `result`.

-Use two variables; one for the inputted number and the other to start from `1` and hold the final number.
+One will store the inputted number, and the other will start from 1 and store the final number.

 With a `for...in` loop, you can range from the first to the last number.

-Inside the loop multiply the second variable by each number in the range and save it in the same variable.
+Inside the loop, multiply the `result` by each number in the loop.

 Example print:
 ```python